koendv/vacuum-pump-controller/README.md

 - Ring: NC Normally closed
 - Shield: Common

+The console prints ``footswitch`` if a footswitch is detected.
 The controller does switch debouncing.

 ## Hardware
 *work in progress*

+The board is 2 layer, 55 x 55 mm.

+## Sensors
+*work in progress*

+The pressure sensor consists of a bmp280 module, sealed inside a 3d-printed housing.

+The housing has been designed using OpenSCAD.

+The tube is 6mm outside diameter, 4 mm inside diameter PU.
+Housing is sealed using silicone rubber.
+After applying the silicone rubber, wet your finger in liquid dishwasher detergent to gently push the silicone rubber into shape.

+Test the sensor works *before* you seal the housing.

 ## Software

 The software is an Arduino sketch, compiled with the STM32duino board support package.
-Sources are available on (git)[https://github.com/koendv/vacuum-pump-controller/tree/main/vacuumcontroller].
+Sources are available on [git](https://github.com/koendv/vacuum-pump-controller/tree/main/vacuumcontroller).
 There's also a backup of the Arduino libraries used.

 ## Firmware